Luk (band)

 Luk (stylised as Lюk) was a Ukrainian music band from Kharkiv.
 The band's style joins acid jazz, lounge and rock.
-In their texts musicians used mostly Ukrainian, Russian and French.
+In their songs, they primarily used Ukrainian, Russian and French.

 Luk was formed in 1999.
 The name was given accidentally without special meaning (люк means manhole).
-After released four studio albums Luk declared its break up in 2011.
+After releasing four studio albums, Luk declared its breakup in 2011.

 Luk collaborated with Kharkiv-based Ukrainian writer Serhiy Zhadan.
-Most of their Ukrainian-language songs were witten in lyrics of Zhadan (in particular the first album Tourist zone is based on Zhadan's play "Merry Christmas, Jesus Christ").
-Also Luk recorded a lot of songs with 5'Nizza member Andriy Zaporozhets (in particular the second album is a result of collaboration with Zaporozhets).
-Their third album contains two songs recorded with other 5'Nizza musician Serhiy Babkin.
+Most of their Ukrainian-language songs were written in lyrics of Zhadan (in particular the first album Tourist zone is based on Zhadan's play "Merry Christmas, Jesus Christ").
+Also, Luk recorded a lot of songs with 5'Nizza member Andriy Zaporozhets (in particular the second album is a result of collaboration with Zaporozhets).
+Their third album contains two songs recorded with another 5'Nizza musician Serhiy Babkin.